 In their foul veneration of the Spider Queen, the drow of the Underdark have created many new creatures that manifest spiderlike features.
-Usually characterized by thick black hair growing in rough clumps, large multifaceted eyes, and mandibles dripping with poison, these arachnoid creatures are
+Usually characterized by thick black hair growing in rough clumps, large multifaceted eyes, and mandibles dripping with poison, these arachnoid creatures are horrible abominations that range from loyal servants of the drow to deadly renegades on the outskirts of drow civilization.

-CREATING AN ARACHNOID CREATURE.
+CREATING AN ARACHNOID CREATURE